logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 **Jupyter + Spark on Hopsworks**

-As a user, you will just interact with the Jupyter notebooks, but if you are interested about the technologies behind it, it is explained below.
+As a user, you will just interact with the Jupyter notebooks, but below you can find a detailed explanation of the technology behind the scenes.

-When using Jupyter on Hopsworks, a library called `sparkmagic`_ is used to interact with the Hops (hadoop) cluster.
+When using Jupyter on Hopsworks, a library called `sparkmagic`_ is used to interact with the Hops cluster.
 When you create a Jupyter notebook on Hopsworks, you first select a **kernel**.
 A kernel is simply a program that executes the code that you have in the Jupyter cells, you can think of it as a REPL-backend to your jupyter notebook that acts as a frontend.

 Sparkmagic works with a remote REST server for Spark, called `livy`_, running inside the Hops cluster.
-Livy is an interface that Jupyter-on-Hopsworks use to interact with the Hops cluster.
+Livy is an interface that Jupyter-on-Hopsworks uses to interact with the Hops cluster.
 When you run Jupyter cells using the pyspark kernel, the kernel will automatically send commands to livy in the background for executing the commands on the cluster.
 Thus, the work that happens in the background when you run a Jupyter cell is as follows:

 - The code in the cell will first go to the kernel.
 - Next, the kernel kernel sends the code as a HTTP REST request to livy.
 - When receiving the REST request, livy executes the code on the Spark driver in the cluster.
-- If the code is regular python/scala/R code, it will be run inside a python/scala/R interpreter on the Spark driver.
+- If the code is regular python/scala/R code, it will run inside a python/scala/R interpreter on the Spark driver.
 - If the code includes a spark command, using the spark session, a spark job will be launched on the cluster from the Spark driver.
 - When the python/scala/R or spark execution is finished, the results are sent back from livy to the pyspark kernel/sparkmagic.
 - Finally, the pyspark kernel displays the result in the Jupyter notebook.